 Cyril relaxes at our high point next to the Hanging Glacier.

-Cyril Benda's late-season enthusiasm was running high.
+Cyril Benda's late-season enthusiasm was as good as anyone's.
 I made plans with Cyril and the Hummels to ski Mt Baker's Park Glacier Headwall one day, then the North Face of Mt Shuksan the next day.
 My dog was unfortunately injured the evening before Mt Baker, so I stayed home with him while the others went to ski Baker.
 Cyril and the Hummels didn't make it to the Boulder-Park Cleaver, but were able to climb Sherman Peak and find some excitement there.
 The Hummels weren't too sure about another full day.
 They left Cyril at a hotel in Burlington, where I met him early in the morning.

 The bushwhack to the North Face can be non-trivial.
 Nevertheless, even in July I found it worthwhile for the spectacular scenery and excellent descent to which it leads.
 Cyril enjoyed the views.
 From the northern end of the ridge separating White Salmon Creek and Price Lake, the exposure of the North Face and the dramatic relief from the Hanging Glacier down to White Salmon Creek are simply breathtaking.
 We made great time to the base of the North Face.